junxit/us-congress-bills-110/metadata.md

 - 2007-07-10 — Placed on the Union Calendar, Calendar No. 134.
 - 2007-07-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-218, Part I.
 - 2007-07-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-218, Part I.
+- 2007-07-11 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on the Judiciary.